NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Clean the stopper.

 Because of its position at the mouth of the drain and the metal “tail” that extends a couple inches into the pipe, the sink stopper—the small raised metal device used to plug the sink’s drain on command—tends to catch hair, soap, and other debris.
-Once this trapped ball of grossness gets too big, wham, you have a slow sink drain.
+Once this trapped ball of slime gets too big, you have a slow sink drain.

 In many modern sinks, you can remove the stopper simply by unscrewing it.
-In some older sinks, though, a small tether holds the stopper in place.
+In some older sinks, a small tether holds the stopper in place.
 If your sink is the latter type, follow these instructions to remove the stopper for cleaning:

 1. Look underneath the sink, right where the basin connects to the pipe, and you’ll typically see a small rod with a nut and clip attached to the pipe.